yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/perf_prepare.md

 ## Synopsis

-Use the `PREPARE` command creates a handle to a prepared statement by parsing, analyzing and rewriting (but not executing) the target statement.
+Use the `PREPARE` statement to create a handle to a prepared statement by parsing, analyzing and rewriting (but not executing) the target statement.

 ## Syntax